softwarelanguageslab/monarch/maf2-syntax/README.md

 This library provides parsers and preprocessing passes for the languages supported in MAF.

 It exposes support for Scheme and Python syntax.
-The Python support is built on top of `language-python` and
+The Python support is built on top of `language-python` and provides a minimal version that is easier to implement analyses for.

 ## Usage